| |

 It is now generally accepted by scientists that it is not necessary to eat these complementary proteins at the same meal.
 However, vegetarians do need to eat a varied diet of high quality plant foods in order to get enough of the amino acids your body needs to have a good supply of complete proteins.

-Here is a quick list of vegetarian protein sources, including non-meat animal sources for your information.
-If you need more specific information on any topic, you can click on the links provided.
+Here is a quick list of vegetarian protein sources, including non-meat animal sources for your information along with some recipes for you to try.

-Click here for a printable copy of this nutrition facts list.
+Click here for a printable copy of this list.

 Vegetable Protein (and other Non-Meat Sources)